Why certain Tannaka groups attached to abelian varieties are almost connected: Homomorphisms between abelian varieties

 An isogeny $f:X \to Y$ of abelian varieties over $k$ with kernel $F$

-factorizes into a composite of an inseparable isogeny and a separable finite etale isogeny, and the degree of the latter will be denoted $deg_s(f)$.
-Attached to $f$ there is an embedding of groups $G(f) : G(Y)\hookrightarrow G(X)$ (see [KrW]).
+factorizes into a composite of an inseparable isogeny and a separable finite etale isogeny.
+The degree of the latter will be denoted $deg_s(f)$.
+Attached to $f$ there is an embedding of groups ${\bf G}(f) : {\bf G}(Y)\hookrightarrow {\bf G}(X)$, as defined in [KrW, lemma 13.7].